ppi-ag/deep-sampler/README.md

 # Build integration tests with JUnit and DeepSampler!

 While unit tests are meant to test _single classes_, integration tests are meant to test compounds that consist of _many classes_.
 Like most unit tests, most integration tests must be _stubbed_ to gain control over test data.
-DeepSampler is able to do this by using well known priciples from Mockito, augmented by two additional core features, that are necessary for vast integration tests:
+DeepSampler is able to do this by using well known principles from Mockito, augmented by two additional core features, that are necessary for vast integration tests:

    * __Sample Recorder__: The data, that is returned by stubs can be recorded and saved to a JSON-file from a live runtime example.
-This is usefull, because compounds usually have a great number of stubs, with vast amounts of data, which would be cumbersome to write manually.
+     This is useful, because compounds usually have a great number of stubs, with vast amounts of data, which would be cumbersome to write manually.
 We call this big stub data _samples_.
    * __Deep Stub Injection__: DeepSampler has an API, that defines, which methods on which classes should be stubbed.
      This information is then used to replace every instance of these classes within the compound by a stub, no matter where the instance inside the compound occurs.
-This is usefull, because the stubbed objects are often located deep inside of the compound, so that long chains of setters would be required to move the stub from the test case to its designated position in the compound.
+This is useful, because the stubbed objects are often located deep inside the compound.
+Long chains of setters would be required to move the stub from the test case to its designated position in the compound.
 This would not only be cumbersome work, it is often even impossible, since the required setters might simply be non-existent.

 For light-way tests with smaller Samples, where using separate JSON-files might be unnecessary, DeepSampler provides an API that can be used to define Samples